22 Creative DIY Greenhouse Designs for Home Growers

 A Rectangular Garden with a Slanted Roof

 If you want to grow your own plants but don’t have enough space or money for a traditional greenhouse, consider building a rectangular garden with a slanted roof.
-This DIY project can be completed in just a few hours and costs around $75.
-You can easily modify the size to fit your needs and use common hardware store supplies.
-This is a great way to enjoy fresh produce without breaking the bank.

 A Garden Space with a Fold-Away Top